keptn/lifecycle-toolkit/docs/docs/guides/tasks.md

   [KeptnApp](../reference/crd-reference/app.md)
   resources following the instructions in
   [Auto app discovery](auto-app-discovery.md).
-- Annotate your workloads YAML files to associate your `KeptnTaskDefinition` with the pre-/post-deployment tasks that should be run.
+- Annotate your workload YAML files to associate your `KeptnTaskDefinition` with the pre-/post-deployment tasks that should be run.
-- Create the appropriate `KeptnAppContext` resource to associate `KeptnTaskDefinition` to the generated `KeptnApp`.
+- Create the appropriate `KeptnAppContext` resource to associate `KeptnTaskDefinition` resources to the generated `KeptnApp`.

 This page provides information to help you create your tasks: